 Beautiful and colorful buildings are lined up along the canal, as well as many restaurants and cafes.
 Though it surely isn’t the most budget-friendly place to eat, it gets quite busy and is perfect for spending some time during the day or in the evening.

-You will also find the houses of the famous Danish fairytale writer Hans Christian Andersen, who used to live in number 20 (and numbers 67 and 18).
-He wrote some of his fairy-tales, like ’The Tinderbox’ and ‘Little Claus and Big Claus,’ here.
+You will also find the houses of the famous Danish fairytale writer Hans Christian Andersen, who used to live in numbers 20, 67, and 18.
+He wrote some of his fairy tales, like ’The Tinderbox’ and ‘Little Claus and Big Claus,’ here.

 This is also a lovely place to end your first day in Copenhagen.